Stagakis/roadpatch-with-pothole-generator/README.md

 # roadpatch-with-pothole-generator
 This is an automated script to ease the workload of creating potholes for the purpose of inserting them into a Carla map

+Included in the repo is also a meshlab script to automate the meshing process of the pointcloud of the pothole for insertion in the Carla map.

 ## Dependencies

 The code uses the following packages